ashleylovespizza/wnpi_tv/README.md

 - then, in .bashrc ./superscript in ~ is launched which sleeps and then launches the raspberry pi startwnpiservers.sh

+- meanwhile, in cron -
+11:30am restart
+00:00 restart
+03:00 rsync with usb stick

 # TODO
 - the @sh line above doens't seem to be working